 Termites don't climb around in dumpsters, sewers, and other dirty places, so they aren't likely to have harmful bacteria on them.

 The gut of a termite is not an ideal environment for the development of human pathogens.
 For this reason, termites are not considered a disease threat.

 Termites do not use venom to subdue their prey.
 You do not have to worry about being envenomated by one of these insects.

 So, are termites harmless to people?

 While the bite of a soldier termite is mostly harmless and termites are not known to spread diseases or inject venom, they are not entirely harmless.
-They can impact your health in an indirect way.
+They can indirectly impact your health.
 Subterranean termites cause damage that can promote mold issues in your home.
 This can result in mysterious health problems and frustrating health costs.
-If you or someone in your home is experiencing chronic nasal stuffiness, throat irritation, wheezing, coughing, eye irritation or skin irritation, you might have a mold problem.
+If you or someone in your home is experiencing chronic nasal stuffiness, throat irritation, wheezing, coughing, eye irritation, or skin irritation, you might have a mold problem.
 If you do, you could have a termite problem as well.